sindastra/Bukkit-GeoIPTools/README.md

 ### MaxMind Info
 MaxMind reserves the right to limit the number of downloads made within a limited period of time.

-The MaxMind GeoLite Legacy databases are being discontinued by January 2, 2019.
+The MaxMind GeoLite Legacy databases have been discontinued by January 2, 2019.
 More information can be found here: https://support.maxmind.com/geolite-legacy-discontinuation-notice/

 This project needs to be updated before 2nd of January 2019 to continue working.